thomasaugot/thomasaugot/README.md

 My name is Thomas Augot, junior web developer from France, living in Fuerteventura :sun_with_face:

-I am currently looking for an entry-level position so if you landed here, spread the word :smirk:
+I am currently looking for an entry-level position so if you landed here, hire me or spread the word ! :smirk:

 ---